 I saw an article that said that the oldest living man is 123 years old.
 How can this be since God said that man will not live longer than 120 years?

-So based on the context, we interpret 120 years to be the number of years until the Lord brought the flood upon the earth.
+Therefore, based on the context of Genesis 6, we must interpret verse 3 to refer to the number of years remaining until the Lord brought the flood upon the earth.
 God said He would only tolerate such extreme sin on the earth for another 120 years, at which point He would wipe out the earth with a flood.
 This is how we know that the flood came exactly 120 years later.

-Clearly, God's word is the final authority in the Universe and nothing in Creation can frustrated the plans of God.
+Clearly, God's word is the final authority in the Universe and nothing in Creation can frustrate the plans of God.
 In fact, the Bible states plainly that God's word will always come to pass once it has been declared by Him: